 Parents: Check for scholarships at your place of employment, unions, banks/credit unions, professional/club/membership affiliations, places of worship, Greek life affiliations, etc.

-Merit Based Scholarships: Most colleges automatically consider applicants for merit based scholarships when students apply.
-Many students receive merit based scholarships - from the top of the class to average students.
-No special scholarship application is required, but to be considered for a merit-based scholarship, it is very important to check with the individual colleges for specific dates, deadlines, and requirements.
+Merit-Based College Scholarships: Most colleges automatically consider applicants for merit-based scholarships when students apply.
+Many students receive merit-based scholarships.
+No special scholarship application is required, but to be considered for a merit-based scholarship, it is very important to check with the individual college for specific dates, deadlines, and requirements.
 Some early college application deadlines are in November or December.

-College Specific Scholarships: Most colleges offer additional scholarships such as presidential scholarships, dean scholarships, major related scholarships, audition based scholarships, diversity scholarships, first in college scholarships, etc. These scholarships usually require an application and possibly letters of recommendation and/or an essay.
+College Specific Scholarships: Most colleges offer additional scholarships such as presidential scholarships, dean's scholarships, major-related scholarships, audition-based scholarships, diversity scholarships, first-in college scholarships, etc. These scholarships usually require an application and possibly letters of recommendation and/or an essay.
 Be sure to check each college that interests you to see what scholarship opportunities are available and what the deadlines are.
 You are encouraged to apply to as many as you can.

 New York State Excelsior Scholarship: Tuition-free degree program.
 In order to apply, students must: